lake-afton-public-observatory/volunteer-handbook/content/Handbook/Telescope/Telescope Overview/_index.md

     > **WARNING**: If you have an over-limit condition during an automated slew from the computer you must cancel/stop that slew before pressing the limit override.
 Failure to do so will result in the telescope continuing to slew to the requested object as soon as you press override.

+- **ELECTRIC FOCUS** - The handcontroller has electronic focus (the buttons located the on left- and right-side of the handcontroller) and the Electric Focus switch is usually in the Off position to prevent inadvertent use of the buttons on the handcontroller.
+This electric focus adjustment moves the secondary mirror and is usually only necesary if using an eyepiece other than the usual 40mm.
+The elecric focus is motorized and is slow to begin moving and will coast to a stop after button release and can be a bit tricky to use.
+The focus control on the eyepiece focuser is usually adequate for fine tune focus.

 - **HAND CONTROLLER** – Manually controls movement of the telescope in 4 directions (N, S, E, W), focus (side button) and the slew rate of the telescope (3 buttons on top).

     ![telescope-communication](./telescope-hand-controller.png)